 In this example, eleven years might sound like a small range, but think about the HUGE difference in lifestyles of those ages.

-Twenty-nine-year-olds could be graduated from college, could be well into a career, could be married, could have multiple children.
+- Twenty-nine-year-olds could be graduated from college, could be well into a career, could be married, and could have multiple children.

-You can’t market effectively to all of those possibilities at the same time.
+You can’t market effectively to both of those possibilities simultaneously.